micahThor/java-fundamentals/basiclibrary/README.md

 - arrayOfLowestAvgArrayofArrays method

   Takes in a 2d array of integers as input.
 Iterates through the 2d array and gets the average of each sub-array.
 The sub-array with the lowest average is returned.

+# LAB 03 - JAN 9

+## Featured TASKS

+- weatherDataToString method

+  Takes in a 2d list representing temperatures spanning over a month.
+Method determines and returns a String featuring the minimum and maximum temperatures for a time period as well as all the temperatures not experienced during that period.

+-- tally method

+  Takes in a list of Strings representing a name that counts a single vote for that name.
+Method determines how many votes each candidate received in the list.
+Method returns the election winner name.